 Co-Investigators

 Current position.
-Tenure track Researcher at Department (03/D1 - Chimica e Tecnologie Farmaceutiche, Tossicologiche e Nutraceutico-Alimentari), Department of Science and Drug Technology, University of Torino (Italy)
+Associate Professor in Medicinal Chemistry, Department of Science and Drug Technology, University of Torino (Italy)

 Research interests: Cancer (prostate cancer, osteosarcoma, acute myeloid leukemia, drug resistance), malaria.

 Education and positions.
-Dr Agnese Chiara Pippione obtained her Master degree in Pharmaceutical Chemistry and Technology at University of Torino in 2009.
+Prof. Agnese Chiara Pippione obtained her Master degree in Pharmaceutical Chemistry and Technology at University of Torino in 2009.

-After some months she started the PhD course in Neurobiology at University of Insubria, Varese (3 years).
+She obtained her PhD in Neurobiology in 2012 from University of Insubria (Italy) working within the research group coordinated by Prof. Mauro Fasano.
 She was involved in a project aimed at biomarker discovery on lymphocyte proteins whose levels correlated with clinical parameters of Parkinson disease.

 In 2012 she started working as a Post Doc in MedSynth group.

 Coordination of projects.
-Dr Agnese Chiara Pippione is Coordinator of the following funded projects:
+Prof. Agnese Chiara Pippione is/has been Coordinator of the following funded projects:

 Spin-off: